EMISSIONS REDUCTION INITIATIVES

 • Eliminating high-emitting equipment such as line heaters

-• Reducing our pneumatic chemical injection pumps by 75%
+• Reducing our pneumatic chemical injection pumps

 Powering production with hydroelectricity

 In British Columbia, Canada, the electrical grid is powered by hydroelectricity rather than natural gas or coal.
-The majority of Ovintiv’s processing plants in the Montney field, including the Saturn, Sunrise and Tower gas plants, are tied into the clean electrical grid in British Columbia.
+The majority of processing plants that Ovintiv operates in the Montney field, including the Saturn, Sunrise and Tower gas plants, are tied into the electrical grid in British Columbia.
 These plants avoid up to 860,000 tons of carbon dioxide equivalent emissions annually, comparable to the emissions from 184,000 vehicles per year.
 Electrification has the added benefit of reducing operational noise compared to non-electric facilities.
 We continue to leverage electric power on new equipment and are evaluating converting existing infrastructure where appropriate.

 In Motion Initiatives